US Climate Bill: Accelerating Alternative Energy Efforts

 - Tax credits to encourage low-emission and electric vehicle purchases

-- Commercial tax credits for domestic clean energy technologies, such as solar panel, battery, wind turbine and electric car manufacturers
+- Commercial tax credits for domestic clean energy technologies, such as solar panels, batteries, wind turbines and electric car manufacturers

 So why focus on tax credits to encourage purchases instead of regulations that could severely impact the operation of carbon-producing industries?
-As lawmakers rejected the original “Build Back Better” bill, the IRA was more of a “step in the right direction” than a lead foot.
+As lawmakers rejected the original “Build Back Better” bill, the IRA is more a “step in the right direction” than a lead foot.
 Focusing on incentives rather than regulations allows companies to use the best technology available instead of being tied to today’s innovations.

-- Drive down alternative energy production costs, lowering consumer spending on hydrogen fuel
+- Driving down alternative energy production costs and lowering consumer spending on hydrogen fuel.

 Increase in Green Energy Jobs